yurihondo/screentransitionsample/README.md

-# Screen Transition Sample
+# Screen Transition Sample for Navigation 2.8

-This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation.
+This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation 2.8.0.

+## Differences in Navigation 2.8 for this Sample

+**NavArgs Type Safety:**
+This sample supports the type-safe argument passing introduced in Navigation 2.8.
+With the introduction of this feature, route definitions can now be specified as @Serializable objects.
+As a result, we have updated the definitions of Graphs and Destinations, as well as any related processing (such as in AppState), to accommodate these changes.
+Additionally, in Navigation 2.8, a new method called `#hasRoute` has been added to NavDestination.
+This method is used to match NavDestination with the Route defined using @Serializable.

 ## Features